adrien-chinour/blog/docs/how-to-guides/indexing-articles.md

 ## Overview

 Articles need to be indexed in Meilisearch before they can be searched.
-This happens automatically when:
-- An article is published via Contentful webhook
-- Manual indexing via console command

-## Automatic Indexing

-When a Contentful webhook triggers `ArticlePublishedEvent`, the article is automatically indexed in Meilisearch.
+This is done via manual indexing using a console command.

 ## Manual Indexing